 3.)
 Writing is personable: A result of writing so often being the function of a single author’s voice allows the written word, even in its driest, most systematic form, to become the ultimate autobiography.
 Whenever I critique other people’s films, that criticism is mine and mine alone; I may receive writing feedback from time to time, but at the end of the day, my best and worst prose are my sole responsibility.
 There is a satisfying finality to that aspect of writing.

-Much like my admiration for social media writ large, my affections for writing as a medium for criticism, discussion, and analysis circumvent most people’s allergic reaction to it.
+Much like my admiration for social media more generally, my affections for writing as a medium for criticism, discussion, and analysis circumvent most people’s allergic reaction to it.
 I enjoy social media in large part because it is so open, honest, and chaotic, and I similarly embrace analytical writing’s meticulous, detail-orientated personality that can drive certain people up a wall.
 Writing is rarely, if ever as flashy as the audiovisual arts, but it’s a more patient, reflective, and universal method to comment on the world around us.
 A picture may indeed be worth a thousand words, but sometimes those thousand words are worth writing.